Devil's Island: François Frean, Paul Renuci, Raymond Vaude, and Giovanni Batistoti

-Four escapees from Devil's Island arrived in St. Thomas, U.S. Virgin Islands on 18 October 1936.
+Four escapees from Devil's Island - François Frean, 37, Paul Renuci, 32, Raymond Vaude, 35, all French, and Giovanni Batistoti, 35 - arrived in St. Thomas, U.S. Virgin Islands on 18 October 1936.
 Their native boat was nearly wrecked on the reef and the convicts were initially entertained as guests and treated for injuries at the Municipal Hospital.
-The fugitives, François Frean, 37, Paul Renuci, 32, Raymond Vaude, 35, all French, and Giovanni Batistoti, 35, Italian, were reported to have suffered hardships.

 Henri Charrière and Sylvain

 Henri Charrière's bestselling book Papillon (1969) describes his successful escape from Devil's Island, with a companion, Sylvain.
-They used two sacks filled with coconuts to act as lifeboats.
+They used two sacks filled with coconuts to act as rafts.
 According to Charrière, the two men leaped into heavy seas from a cliff and drifted to the mainland over a period of three days.
 Sylvain died in quicksand a short distance from the shore.
 From there, Charrière was to meet a man by the name of Cuic-Cuic who would help him continue and complete his escape to freedom; instead Charrière was caught again and served for a time in the Bagne at El Dorado, Venezuela.
 Once finally freed, he remained in Venezuela.

 Charrière's account aroused considerable controversy.
 French authorities disputed it and released penal colony records that contradicted his account.
 Charrière had never been imprisoned on Devil's Island.
 He had escaped from a mainland prison.
 French journalists or prison authorities disputed other elements of his book and said that he had invented many incidents or appropriated experiences of other prisoners.
 Critics said he should have admitted his book was fiction.